aroles/biol210/README.md

 **Table of expectations**

-Earning an A will require all of the work for a B plus completion of 1 additional project, exploring a course topic or topics in greater depth. **Project goals and plan must be set by Oct 6 and completed by Dec 1.**
+Earning an A will require all of the work for a B plus completion of 1 additional project, exploring a course topic or topics in greater depth. <mark style="background-color:yellow">**Project goals and plan must be set by Oct 6 and completed by Dec 1.**</mark>

 Earning a C will occur when work required for a B is not completed to Satisfactory or in a timely fashion (repeatedly late).